juokaz/AzureDownloader/README.md

 # Azure Downloader

-This is a windows service which you can run inside your web role to sync website contents with a file stored in blob storage.
+This is a Windows service which you can run inside your Web Role to sync website contents with a file stored in Blob storage.
 It holds some properties:

++ Runs inside a Web Role, no need for additional worker role
 + File stored in blob storage is a Zip archive, so downloads and uploads are very fast
-+ Shared access url is used, rather than it connecting to Blob storage with admin rights
++ Shared access url is used, rather than it connecting to Blob storage with admin rights, role itself can't change the blob or any of the files stored in a container
-+ File is checked with HEAD request and only downloaded if new ETag is present
++ File is checked with HEAD request and only downloaded if new ETag is present, thus reduces bandwith out of an instance
++ Configurable refresh interval

+This is somewhat close to what was used for [Azure+](http://cloud.webspecies.co.uk/).

 ## Configuration